Tom Verducci: Broadcasting career

 In addition to his writing duties, Verducci works in television.
 He works for MLB Network, where he serves as a "baseball insider" and co-host of several programs with Bob Costas.
 He called his first World Series in 2014 for Fox alongside Joe Buck and Harold Reynolds.
-Verducci was the first non-former player or manager to work in the broadcast booth as a color commentator for a World Series telecast (and any pro sports) since ABC's Howard Cosell in 1983.
-Verducci and Reynolds would be replaced by John Smoltz as Fox's top baseball analyst following the 2015 season.
-He worked the 2016 Fall Classic as a sideline reporter, a role he still has to this day, and as a studio analyst, only doing so for 2016.
+Verducci was the first non-former player or manager to work in the broadcast booth as a color commentator for a World Series telecast or any pro sports since ABC's Howard Cosell in 1983.
+Verducci and Reynolds were replaced by John Smoltz as Fox's top baseball analyst following the 2015 season.
+He worked the 2016 World Series as a sideline reporter, a role he still has to this day.
+He was a studio analyst for FOX during the 2016 World Series.

 Personal life

 Verducci lives in the Belle Mead section of Montgomery Township, New Jersey, with his wife, Kirsten, and two sons.
-His brother Frank Verducci was the offensive coordinator for UConn.
-Verducci's aunt is Joan Hodges, the widow of Gil Hodges.
-He is of Italian descent.
+His brother Frank Verducci was the offensive coordinator for UConn and currently serves as a recruting and personnel analyst for Nebraska Their aunt is Joan Hodges, wife of Gil Hodges.
+The brothers are of Italian descent.